AmitKumar1590/demopractice/readme.md

-# First time github
+# Second time github

-this is my first time github
+this is my second time github